Fur industry in Kastoria: Environmental concerns

 The environmental movement appeared in Europe in the decade 1970-80 and created many problems in the fur industry.
 Eco fur characterized oldest synthetic fur.
 After strong protests actors Fur, issued market regulation which prohibits synthetic furs to be called ecological, since the oil-products can not be called ecological.
 So as ecological fur can only characterize the natural fur, because it comes from nature itself and is assimilated by it, in contrast with the synthetic fur that burden and pollutes the environment.

 Environmentalists and after meetings and discussions with operators of fur convinced that eventually Kastorians not "opponents" of animals and of nature itself.
 Then the animal lovers were those who took "action" in business of Kastoria.
 Kastorians furriers characterize the movement as anti-fur and not ecological, because they believe that the motives of those who fought the fur was not so much love for animals and nature, but serve the interests of those who wanted to promote other clothing and not fur.

+Current Businesses

+The fur industry in Kastoria has undergone significant transformation in recent years.
+Once a dominant force in the local economy, the sector has seen a marked decline due to changing fashion trends, increased activism, and tightening international regulations.
+Many long-standing fur businesses have closed down, and only a small number of new enterprises have emerged to take their place.
+Despite these challenges, some businesses continue to operate, maintaining Kastoria’s legacy as a center of fur craftsmanship.
+Notable active companies include: Avanti Furs, Naoum Furs, Manzari Furs, Estel Furs, Jenia Furs, and Manakas Furs.

+In recent years, new and existing fur businesses in Kastoria have increasingly aligned themselves with international sustainability standards to meet growing consumer and regulatory demands.
+Many of these businesses are now certified under programs such as Furmark, a global certification and traceability system that ensures animal welfare, environmental responsibility, and product transparency across the entire supply chain.
+These certifications provide assurance that the fur used has been sourced and processed ethically, following defined standards.
+For businesses in Kastoria, participating in such programs not only strengthens their credibility in international markets but also helps reposition natural fur as a responsible, traceable, and environmentally preferable alternative to synthetic materials made from petrochemicals.
+By adhering to these standards, Kastorian furriers are redefining their craft.